 They’re great by themselves, and they’re also extremely delicious on a Vietnamese noodle salad I made using them (recipe coming soon!)

-Because I use Instacart for my grocery delivery (they’re literally the best, and their service is amazing) there’s never a shortage of fresh vegetables in my fridge.
+Because I use Misfits Market for my produce delivery (they’re literally the best, and their service is amazing) there’s never a shortage of fresh vegetables in my fridge.
 I love how even when I’m running around during a crazy busy work week I come home on to find groceries waiting for me.
 Sounds pretty convenient, right?
 It is!
 The best part is they offer more than just produce.
 I can order anything from lcoal grocery stores as if I actually went to the store!
 One stop shopping (like I mentioned when I made these peanut butter banana granola bars).
 I literally once a week decide all the things I need and just go online shopping once – it saves so much time!

 So grab some mason jars, your favorite summertime vegetables (I used a cucumber, yellow and orange carrots, green beans and a red onion) and let’s make quick pickled vegetables that will be ready in 24 hours and will last in your refrigerator for up to two months (but I’m sure they’ll be gone way before then 😉 )